 Author: Mayumi Sato

-Mayumi Sato is originally from Japan but grew up in various places around the world.
-She is a Research Associate at the Center for People and Forests, based in Bangkok, Thailand.
+Mayumi Sato, 25, is originally from Japan but grew up in various places around the world.
+She was formerly a Research Associate at the Center for People and Forests, based in Bangkok, Thailand.
 The center promotes social inclusion and gender equity in forest landscapes in Southeast Asia and Nepal.
-Mayumi is completing her second year as a Princeton in Asia Fellow, where she has worked for the rights of migrant workers, indigenous people and women.
+Having just completed her stint as a Princeton in Asia Fellow, she has worked for the rights of migrant workers, indigenous people and women in the Asia-Pacific.
 She believes solidarity building, reflection and cross-cultural understanding are critical to addressing society’s most pressing issues.